dreignier/cg-brutaltester/README.md

 How to read it: Player 1 won 7.00% of the time against Player 2.
 Player 2 won 52.70% of the time against Player 1.
 The total is not 100% because you have some draws.

+## How to build from sources

+1. Install Java 1.8 (JDK)
+2. Install Maven.
+3. Run in command line `<path_to_maven>/mvn package` inside root directory of this repo.
+4. ./target/cg-brutaltester-0.0.1-SNAPSHOT.jar — is compiled brutaltester!
+You can rename it to cg-brutaltester.jar to make command line above work.

+Now you should get (or compile from sources) referee for specific game and make it work together with brutaltester as stated above.

 ## Command line arguments:

 ### Referee `-r <string>` (Mandatory)